Javagedes/patina/docs/src/dev/testing.md

 ```

 We use [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) as our code coverage reporting tool, as it works
 well with Windows and Linux, and can generate different report types.
-All of our repository's have CI that calculates
+All of our repositories have CI that calculates
 and uploads code coverage results to [codecov](https://codecov.io) with an expected patch coverage of at least 80%.
-Submitting a PR with less than 80% of changed code coverged by tests will result in the check failing.
+Submitting a PR with less than 80% of changed code covered by tests will result in the check failing.
 It is ultimately
-up to the maintainers of patina on if they will merge the PR anyway, or require you to meet the 80% goal.
+up to the maintainers of Patina whether they will merge the PR as is or require you to meet the 80% goal.

 For local development, we provide a cargo make command (`cargo make coverage`) to generate code coverage data.
 This
 command produces two types of output.
-The first is a viewable HTML report (`target/coverage/html`), which is while the
+The first is a viewable HTML report (`target/coverage/html`) while the second is
-second is a lcov report (`target/lcov.info`) which can be easily consumed by various processing tools like
+a lcov report (`target/lcov.info`) which can be easily consumed by various processing tools like
 [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters)

 ```mermaid